The best cordless water flosser available.

 For peace of mind, it comes with a 2 year warranty.

-As cordless water flossers go, I don’t believe that I have seen or used one as good as this.
+As cordless water flossers go, I believe that this is the best.

 It has a good sized tank, variable pressure settings, a nice design and charges quickly.